Ghumura dance: Mythology

-Beside historical evidence, the origin of Ghumura dance has taken into consideration of public views and myths.
+Beside historical evidence, the origin of Ghumura dance has taken into consideration public views and myths.
 Based on myth, poet Shivam Bhasin Panda wrote Ghumura Janma Bidhan in 1954.
-Nandini Bhasin and Gaganeswar have also described a myth regarding origin of Ghumura, in which they described that Chandra Dhwaja has originally established the dance and later it was taken over a demon — Karttabirya Asura.
+Nandini Bhasin and Gaganeswar have also described a myth regarding origin of Ghumura, in which they described that Chandra Dhwaja had originally established the dance and later it was taken over by a demon — Karttabirya Asura.

 As per Chandi Purana Durga, the eternal deity of Shakti, asked all the Gods and Goddesses of heaven to lend their weapons, as instruments and conveyances to kill a demon king Mahisasur.
 One of the war-musical instruments collected was the Ghumura instrument that was formed by combination of a portion of Dambaru, a musical instrument of Lord Siva, and Veena of goddess Saraswati.

 As per Mahabharata, Ghumura was used by Gods and Goddesses as a musical instrument during war.
 According to Sarala Mahabharata, during Satya Juga-Jenabali-Patana was the capital of the king Gogingh Daitya, grandson of Mahisasura.
 Many people accept that Mahisasura Jenabali-Patana of that age is the Junagarh of today.
 However, in the Madhya Parba of Mahabharat, Ghumura has been mentioned with description about killing of Gosingh Daitya.
 Sarala Dasa has also described it as the Rana-Badya (war music) of Mahisasura.

 A few experts believed Ghumura was a war music (Rana-Badya) of Ravana, demon king of Lanka, and Lanka-garh.
 Goddess Lankeswari, the favorite goddess of Ravana, is worshiped in the region.
 According to them after Lanka was destroyed by Hanuman and after Ravana was killed, Goddess Lankeswari left Lanka and came to settle in Jenabali-Patana (now it is Junagarh, Kalahandi) where she is worshiped.

 There are myths about the origin of Nishan and Tala.
 After building Chandrachuda Bindhani out of iron found from Bindhya Giri and covering its top with a skin of dead Bouta cow, it was inaugurated with Panchakshar-Mantra.
 Its parents Gaurab Gandharb and Urbasi called it Nishan.
 Likewise the Tala was created by a Saint-Kasyapa Risi.
 Nishan and Tala are considered as symbols of Radha-Krishna.